Arepas con Queso

 You do need some specific ingredients for this recipe.
 Please note – specific ingredients that might be new to you doesn’t necessarily mean scary and crazy and hard to find.
 It just means new.

 • Cotija cheese – This is an aged, crumbly cheese that is sold in a white wheel.
 It has a salty and milky flavor that kind of resembles a cross between feta and parmesan cheese.
-Find this in the speciality cheese section of your local grocers.
+Find this in the specialty cheese section of your local grocers.
 You can also substitute queso fresco.

 • Warm water – Warm tap water will help you make the dough.